-Sweet potato makes this sauce look like we have added some old cheddar cheese in the sauce, not to mention it’s loaded with vitamin A and also a little thing I think really care about in my food called flavour.
+Sweet potato makes this sauce look like we have added some good ol’ cheddar cheese in the sauce, not to mention it’s loaded with vitamin A and also a little thing I think really care about in my food called flavour.

 Okay, maybe the sweet potato didn’t get the job only because of its color.

-How to get a cheese taste and texture in a vegan dish:
+How to get a cheese taste and texture in a vegan mac and cheese

 The mushrooms add a nice bite to your sauce and the sauce brings the whole dish together, check it out.